 Marsden Lane follows another ancient trackway which linked Marsden with Halifax and beyond.
 The old track roughly followed the present Marsden Lane until it was interrupted by the building of the railway.

-The original road ran up the hillside towards Slaithwaite Hall and so on towards Stainland and Halifax.
+The original road, shown in this photograph, ran up the hillside towards Slaithwaite Hall and so on towards Stainland and Halifax.

 In 1785 Joseph Holroyd the elder “clothier and farmer of Grange House, Smithy Holme” had brewing vessels and one barrel listed in his inventory of assets attached to his will and Joseph Holroyd, “keeper if the Shoulder of Mutton at Smithy Holme” listed brewing vessels in his 1836 will.
 The inn closed for business around 1845.

 Marsden Lane entered the village centre via what we now call Warehouse Hill and, before Snail Horn Bridge was built in 1798, access to Argyle Street and Towngate was by wading across the river at a place called Cocklip which is most probably a dialect spelling of Cock Leap.

 Waters Road and Station Road did not exist until the mid 1800s and consequently the stone bed of the River Colne provided the only access to Eastergate.
 It was entered onto at The Green and provided a ‘watercourse’ road as far as Hey Green where the existing pathway leads to the packhorse bridge at Eastergate.